 The Certain application provides event managers and marketing departments with a wide range of data objects to engage with attendees and collect valuable behavioral and intent data.
 Event data that is created includes fields like custom registration and travel questions, agenda, sessions, forms, emails and reports.

-The process looks for events (excluding templates) that have an event end date that is 3 years old and without any associated registrations.
-Such events will be deleted, and includes the following data types:
+The process looks for events (excluding templates) that have an event end date that is 3 years old or greater.
+Such events will be deleted, including all their setup, configuration and other related data.
+This includes, for example, their:

 - Registration & Travel custom questions